5 Components of Data Warehouse Architecture

-The Data Warehouse has been around for decades.
+What are the 5 components of a data warehouse?
+The data warehouse has been around for decades.
 Born in the 1980s, it addressed the need for optimized analytics on data.
-As companies’ business applications began to grow and fgenerate/store more data, they needed a system that could both manage the data and analyze it.
+As companies’ business applications began to grow and generate/store more data, they needed a system that could both manage the data and analyze it.
 At a high level, database admins could pull data from their operational systems and add a schema to it via transformation before loading it into their data warehouse (this process is also known as ETL – Extract, Transform, Load).
 Schema is made up of metadata (data about the data) so users could easily find what they were looking for.
 The data warehouse could also connect to many different data sources, so it became an easier way to manage all of a company’s data for analysis.

 As the data warehouse grew in popularity, more people within a company started using it to access data – and the data warehouse made it easy to do so with structured data.
 This is where metadata became important.
 Reporting and dashboarding became a key use case, and SQL (structured query language) became the de facto way of interacting with that data.